anjalima9/events-discovery/README.md

 We hope you enjoy using Events Discovery!

-Thanks for using our app.
+Thanks for using our app!